 Forrest is a Tony® Award Nominee for his Broadway debut as Mr. Tambo in THE SCOTTSBORO BOYS, first created at the Vineyard and Guthrie Theaters.
-Post-Broadway, Forrest received a Barrymore Award for his reprisal of the role at the Philadelphia Theatre Company, and recently appeared in the award-winning London premiere at the Garrick Theatre, which won the London Evening Standard Award for Best Musical and he is featured on both the original Off-Broadway and West End recordings.
+Post-Broadway, Forrest received a Barrymore Award for reprising the role at the Philadelphia Theatre Company.
+He recently starred in the London premiere at the Garrick Theatre, which won the London Evening Standard Award for Best Musical and he is featured on both the original Off-Broadway and West End recordings.

-Recent Master Classes in London: Royal Central School of Speech and Drama, Rose Bruford College, Havering College, Westminster School, Jewish Free School, University of London, University of California, Florida State University, Butler University, Drake University, George Mason University, Theatre Academy of London, Mousetrap Theatre Projects, Roger Williams University, St. Mary's University of Minnesota, University of Connecticut.
+Recent Master Classes in London: Royal Central School of Speech and Drama, Royal Conservatoire of Scotland, Rose Bruford College, Havering College, Westminster School, Jewish Free School, University of London, University of California, Florida State University, Butler University, Drake University, George Mason University, Theatre Academy of London, Mousetrap Theatre Projects, Roger Williams University, St. Mary's University of Minnesota.
 Canada: Young Canadians of the Calgary Stampede, St. Lawrence College.
 USA: University of Lousiville MFA Acting Program, Actors Theatre of Louisville Apprentice Company, NYU, C. V. Starr Center for the Study of the American Experience, University of Minnesota/Guthrie Theater Acting Program, Open Jar Institute, Penn State Berks, Wyoming Seminary.

 A Norwalk, Connecticut native, Forrest is a UConn graduate.